afbm66/IS2Example/README.md

 # IS2Example
-repo to paly around with Azure DevOps
+repo to play around with Azure DevOps